sigilnet/near-event-streams/README.md

 ### Init config

+`export LOCALNET_NEAR_PATH=<YOUR_LOCALNEAR_DIR>`
+`export LOCALNET_NODE_PUBKEY=<YOUR_LOCALNEAR_NODE_PUBKEY>`

-`cargo run -- --home-dir ~/.near/localnet init`
+`cargo run -- --home-dir ./.near/localnet init --chain-id localnet $LOCALNET_NODE_PUBKEY@0.0.0.0:34567`

+`cp $LOCALNET_NEAR_PATH/.near-indexer/localnet/genesis.json ./.near/localnet/genesis.json`

 Configs for the specified network are in the --home-dir provided folder.
-We need to ensure that NEAR Indexer follows all the necessary shards, so "tracked_shards" parameters in ~/.near/localnet/config.json needs to be configured properly.
+We need to ensure that NEAR Indexer follows all the necessary shards, so "tracked_shards" parameters in ./.near/localnet/config.json needs to be configured properly.
 For example, with a single shared network, you just add the shard #0 to the list:

 ```
 ...